rixx/books.rixx.de/data/reviews/tsultrim-allione/feeding-your-demons/index.md

 A caveat is that the method is very very hard to apply for extreme emotions.
 Great for mild and general anxiety, terrible for deep-seated humongous aversions, because they will either visually overwhelm you, or the generating of the positive emotions will be impossible in the emotional state you're inducing.

-## Further Reading

-If you're less into visual approaches and more into verbalisation, [Focusing](https://books.rixx.de/reviews/2019/focusing/) does something very similar to this method.